adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild2/grandchild4.md

    ![](../../../assets/images/Picture15.png)

 3. Select the .mqxlz file you want to use, and click *Open*.
-4. You have successfully added the document file.
+4. You have successfully added the translation file.
 Double click it to open it.